 However, on the contrary ladies, bear in mind that he may be trying to be respectful as he thinks this is the only way to do it/the way dating works.
 In the end, trust your feelings and your knowledge of the person.
 Are they being nice because they really like you and want to impress you?
 Or is he simply trying to hard to be "the man" dating for guys can be really stressful for us too since many of us want to get it right?
 Yet, I also realize there is no concrete formula for us to even go by anymore.
 This, "getting it right" depends on the girl, and ultimately can be frustratingly if we guys "mess up" in their eyes.
 There are gender roles involved, but not necessarily on purpose.
 This can leave many men confused who want to respect you, but also don't know what is the right thing to do.
 Especially since some women want guys to be assertive and protective, but also respect their own agency/arbitrarily assume that since your a woman, you can't pay or something as well.

-Historically, the man paying while on a date was done to both impress a woman, but also (I think) out of honor and decency.
+Historically, the man paying while on a date was done to both impress a woman and communicate financial security and stability.
+However, (I think) it was also done out of honor and decency.
 As a guy, it was your honor to be out with her, not a means to an ends.
 Overall, people are just way too sensitive when it comes to this issue!
 Don't worry so much about it, just enjoy yourself.
 No matter who wants to pay, don't get offended by it--if your a girl, thank him and move on; don't think you are being anti-feminist or anti-progressive.
 If your a guy, do the same and don't take it as a blow to your masculinity.
 And if it is that big of a deal, then simply don't spend money.
 You should feel comfortable and at ease with the person, not stress and awkwardness.
 It SHOULD be natural, easy as I said.
 Not complicated.
 In the end, we really just need to lighten up, remember that some people do have ulterior motives--like replacing money for sex for buying you dinner for sex--but generally, people are just trying to get to know you.
 And sitting down over a meal, for instance, is a great way to do that.
 So, just enjoy it and don't read too much into it.
 I'm sure Betty Friedan and Simone de Beauvoir wouldn't be upset if you told them you went out with a guy, he paid, but you had a great time and he was incredibly sweet, charming, and respectful.

 The first, which for me is the most embarrassing, was from college.
 I was an 18-year old freshman, first semester, and I really liked this girl in one of my classes.
 I noticed her every time we'd have class, and thought she was so pretty.
 She used to sit behind me to the left too, and I remember in order to get her name, I opened a MS Word document, typed "Hi, my name is Michael, what's yours?"
 And then she wrote hers back on her notebook.
 Anyways... one day I actually had the courage to approach her after class, and we were talking a bit, and then this happened once again, and I invited her "out."
 I didn't know what I was doing (can you empathize??), I didn't know what I know now, I was a lot more naive about things.
 I guess I also thought that if a guy asks a girl out, it's a date right??
 It WAS 2006 after all, practically a century ago!
 Anyways...
 I ask her if she'd like to get dinner sometime, and the first kind of unexpected thing happened.
 She told me yes, but she's not free Saturday (there was a football game that weekend), so we could go on Sunday.
 I didn't think too much of it, I was just excited we could.
 So, I got excited and put a lot of planning into it.
 I even checked out Facebook to make a CD with songs by her favorite artists that I could play in the car.
 I consulted with some friends to figure out where we could go, it was going to be great.
 Then the second unfortunate event happened.
 Something happened to my car that Saturday, so it had to get fixed.
 But what would I do without a car!?
 I have to impress her, pick her up, etc. I thought!
 Luckily, a friend lent me his car, so we were still on (and it had a nice stereo system too, so my mix CD was still on).
 Sunday arrives, I get ready, and go pick her up at her dorm.
 We go across the river with the intention of going to this cool Italian place right on the river.
 Then unfortunate incident number three happens: I'm so concerned with making everything perfect, we end up getting a table at the WRONG RESTAURANT!
 It was right next door, but I had no idea it was the wrong place.
 I felt awful.
 We eat anyway, we're talking and having a good time, and then we go back across the river to this place called Waterfront Park.
 We're walking around, and as it gets dark, we go back to the car.
 Then the fourth, final, and most embarrassing unfortunate event happens.
 I was trying so hard to be all romantic and ambitious, that I put on a slow song, and asked her to dance with me.
-Perhaps it's cute, but what wasn't cute was 1. the parking area for the park itself was underneath a highway (Interstate 64), and 2. according to my friends who heard it from her, there was a homeless guy not too far away from us.
+Perhaps it's cute, but what wasn't cute was 1. the parking area for the park itself was underneath a highway (Interstate 64), and 2. according to my friends who heard about it from her, there was a homeless guy not too far away from us.
 Afterwards, both on the way home and throughout the semester, we didn't speak too much after that (I definitely freaked her out a bit according to my sources).

 Needless to say, it was a bit awkward, I came off way too strong (even though I had good intentions), and it's still one of my most embarrassing stories today (though, I can obviously laugh at it now.
 But when I was in college, I wouldn't tell the story to a soul because I was so embarrassed).
 Now, what did we learn?